line/headver/README.md

 ## Motivation

 There are so many questions came out when we use a SemVer style.
-- "Oops, we accidentally released without updating the version number!"
+- "Oops, we accidentally released without updating the version!"
 - "Why so many products are still having 1.x.y version?
 Do we have any chance to increase a major up?"
 - "Why `update to 1.0.3` commit should be in commit history?
-The version number is not a logic but just a package."
+The version number is not a logic but just a package tag."
 - "User got a crash in version 1.4.3 but have no idea how old the version is.
 Is it outdated for months so?"
 - "What was the affected version and how long did we take to get fixed?"
 - "In this release, do we update a minor number or patch?
 We've discussed it all day long."